-For many years, MAX COOKE has been a leading figure in music performance and education, and he has taught some very talented students some of whom are Professors of Music in Germany, Scotland and in Australia.
-His own performances have brought him together with famous musicians and conductors.
+MAX COOKE (1924 - 2021) was a leading figure in music performance and education, and taught some very talented students some of whom have been Professors of Music in Germany, Scotland and in Australia.
+His own performances brought him together with famous musicians and conductors.

 Max Cooke studied at the University of Melbourne, specialising in Music at the University Conservatorium and languages in the Arts Faculty.
 He then proceeded to Europe where he studied piano at the Ecole Normale de Musique in Paris, under the great concert pianist Alfred Cortot, and he studied at the Mozarteum in Salzburg.